-This year, the federal government plans to implement a carbon tax in provinces that don’t already have their own carbon taxing plans in place (including Ontario, Saskatchewan, Manitoba, and New Brunswick).
+On April 1, 2019, the federal government began implementing a carbon tax in provinces that didn’t already have their own carbon taxing plans in place (Ontario, Saskatchewan, Manitoba, and New Brunswick).
 The goal of this carbon tax is to encourage consumers to change their habits and reduce their use of CO2-emitting fuel and energy sources, ultimately reducing the amount of greenhouse gases released into our atmosphere.
-But how exactly is this supposed to happen?
+But how exactly is this supposed to work?
 And how can you reduce your carbon footprint to keep more money in your pocket?
-Let’s take a look at how carbon tax works and a few ways you can save.
+Let’s take a look at how carbon tax works and a few ways you could save.

 How does carbon tax work?

 To put it simply, carbon tax puts a price on each tonne of emissions from fossil fuel sources, including coal, natural gas, and gasoline.
-At this point, the federal carbon tax won’t be charged directly to consumers in the form of a standalone bill (like property taxes, for example), but it will directly affect large industrial emitters and fuel production and distribution companies.
-As a result, there are a few changes you’ll likely see as a consumer, including an increase in the price of gas at the pump and higher energy bills.
+At this point, the federal carbon tax isn’t charged directly to consumers in the form of a standalone bill (like property taxes, for example), but it will directly affect large industrial emitters and fuel production and distribution companies.
+As a result, there are a few changes you’ll likely start seeing as a consumer (if you haven’t already), including an increase in the price of gas at the pump and higher energy bills.

 How much carbon tax does the average household have to pay?

 In 2019, the federal carbon tax costs $20 per tonne, or about 4.4 cents per litre of gasoline.
 For the average household, this will work out to about $200 to $400 per year, depending on where you live and your habits.
 The good news is carbon tax may not end up costing your household as much as you think it will, since the federal government aims to return the revenue to households through rebates.

 How can you reduce your carbon footprint and pay less carbon tax?